Funeral costs in the UK

 How much does a funeral cost?

-The average cost for a funeral in the UK in 2020 was £4,1631.
-This figure is an average of both cremation and burial costs, but more specifically, the average cost of cremation in 2020 was £3,917, and for burials it was £5,063.
-This research was carried out by Matter Communications for our partner Dignity, a leading provider of funeral services and pre-arranged funeral plans.
+The average cost for a funeral in the UK in 2023 was £4,450.
+This figure is an average of both cremation and burial costs, but more specifically, the average cost of cremation in 2023 was £4,176, and for burials it was £5,493.

 As you can see from the diagram here, UK funeral costs have been on an upward trend for some time, and look set to continue to rise.

-If funeral fees keep rising at the current rate, the cost of a funeral could be £5,833 by 20292.
+If funeral fees keep rising at the current rate, the cost of a funeral could be £6,259 by 20332 - an increase of more then 40% compared to 2023.

 Funeral director costs